David-Mahannah/Rectangle-Interactive/README.md

 * [Conclusion](#Conclusion)

 ## Introduction
 Rectangle Interactive is a website I built primary throughout senior year of highschool and early into my freshman fall semester.
+The project was dropped after a while because It turned into more of a chore than a learning experience.
+Upon discovering this project more recently, I was inspired to pick it up again and hopefully bring some new and more effective methods to developing this site as a more experience developer.

 ## Technologies
 - Python